gvolpe/blog-comments/_posts/2020-04-20-parallel-typeclass-for-haskell.md

 It defines a relationship between a `Monad` that can also be an `Applicative` with "parallely" behavior.
 That is, an `Applicative` instance that wouln't pass the monadic laws.

 The most common relationship is the one given by `Either` and `Validation`.
-These two types are isomorphic, with the difference being that `Validation` has an `Applicative` instance that accumulates errors, reason why it can not be a `Monad`.
+These two types are isomorphic, with the difference being that `Validation` has an `Applicative` instance that accumulate errors instead of short-circuiting on the first error.

 So we can represent this relationship via *natural transformation* in a `Parallel` instance: